This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 When you’re asking friends and family to part with their hard-earned cash, your instinct is probably to ask for as little as possible, but Scarda says this is the wrong approach.
 If you don’t have enough money to start the business, it won’t succeed.
 Scarda says you need to consider three pools of money:

-- Initial investment: Money needed to get the business ready for customers.
+- Initial investment: Money needed to get the business ready for customers, also called startup costs.

 - Working capital: Money needed to keep the business going until you hit your break-even point.